Getaway, a startup building tiny cabins, raises $41.7M – TechCrunch

 Getaway CEO Jon Staff said that while the startup’s offerings weren’t designed with a pandemic in mind, they turned out to be well-suited for a time when people were eager to find safe ways to get off Zoom and out of their homes.

 Founded in 2015, Getaway builds “Outposts” — collections of tiny cabins in rustic locations within a two-hour drive of major cities like Atlanta, Austin, Los Angeles and New York.
-Those cabins sound perfect for socially distanced retreats, with guests checking themselves in, each cabin built with its own fire pit and spaced 50 to 150 feet from the others and there were no common areas.
+Those cabins sound perfect for socially distanced retreats, with guests checking themselves in, each cabin built with its own fire pit and spaced 50 to 150 feet from the others, with no common areas.

 Staff told me that rather than promoting traditional tourist activities, Getaway emphasizes disconnecting from all the stresses and distractions of modern life.
-So its cabins don’t include WiFi, and they also have lockboxes where visitors can hide their phones for the duration of their visits.
+So its cabins don’t include Wi-Fi, and they also have lockboxes where visitors can hide their phones for the duration of their visits.

 “We try to get you to do nothing, quite literally,” he said.
-“How few moments are there in life when really have enough free time that you could do nothing?
+“How few moments are there in life when you really have enough free time that you could do nothing?
 And if not nothing, have a deep conversation with your partner, or take the time to cook a good meal and really enjoy the experience with people who are there sitting next to the campfire with you?”

 Staff acknowledged that some investors were skeptical about Getaway’s insistence on building the cabins and Outposts itself.
 He recalled talking to tech-focused venture capitalists who would ask, “Why isn’t this a platform?
 Why isn’t it going to be worth $1 billon a year from now?” while potential investors from the real estate world would want to know, “How tall of a skyscraper do you want to build?”